shekharbhide/Crop-Recommendation-System/README.md

 Model evaluation: After training the model, it is evaluated for its performance in predicting crop growth in different environmental conditions.

-Model deployment: We've deployed our ML model on website using Django Framework
+Model deployment: We've integrated our ML model  on website using Django Framework and deployed on Google Cloud used AMD instance

+# Result
+Demo Video